 In 1982, the U.S. Marine Corps discovered dangerous chemicals known as volatile organic compounds (VOCs) in the water at the U.S. Marine Corps Base Camp Lejeune in Jacksonville, North Carolina.

 The water contamination on base began in 1953.
-It was determined that on-base activities by the U.S. military and a privately owned dry cleaning business located nearby unknowingly allowed chemicals to seep into underground storage tanks and pollute the water supply.
+On-base activities by the U.S. military and a privately owned dry cleaning business nearby unknowingly allowed chemicals to seep into underground storage tanks and pollute the water supply.

-Civilian workers, service members, and their families were at risk of exposure to the contaminated water until 1987, according to the Agency for Toxic Substances and Disease Registry (ATSDR).
+Civilian workers, service members, and their families were at risk of exposure to the contaminated water until 1987.
 However, some of the contaminated wells were removed from service in February 1985.

 If you or your loved one suffered health problems from the contaminated water at Camp Lejeune, you may qualify for compensation from a Camp Lejeune lawsuit.
 Call (800) 995-1212 now to learn more.